-While the overall impacts on arthropod resources within the Park road corridor during the construction phase would be considered minor, NSF has committed to several mitigation measures to reduce the impacts to these biological resources, including programmatic monitoring for active preservation of invertebrates during and after construction of the proposed DKIST Project.
+While the overall impacts on arthropod resources within the Park road corridor during the construction phase would be considered minor, NSF has committed to several mitigation measures to reduce the impacts to these biological resources, including programmatic monitoring for active preservation of invertebrates during and after construction of the DKIST Project.

 Environmental monitoring is the scientific investigation of the changes environmental phenomena, attributes and characteristics that happen over time.
-Ecosystems are dynamic.
-Habitat conditions change daily, seasonally, and over longer periods of time.
+Ecosystems dynamic. are Habitat conditions change daily, seasonally, and over longer periods of time.
 Animal and plant populations rise or fall in response to a host of environmental fluctuations.
-The general purpose of monitoring is to detect, understand, and predict the environmental changes.
+The general purpose of monitoring is to detect, understand, and predict the biological changes.

-The scientific scope of Arthropod Programmatic Monitoring is to repeatedly sample arthropod habitats that may be impacted by construction and operation of the proposed DKIST, document changes to native arthropod populations, and detect new or potentially threatening invasive species of arthropods that may impact the native resident arthropod fauna.
+The scientific scope of the current phase of Arthropod Monitoring is to repeatedly sample arthropod habitats that may be impacted by construction of the DKIST, document changes to native arthropod populations, and detect new or potentially threatening invasive species of arthropods that may impact the native resident arthropod fauna.
 Programmatic Arthropod Monitoring includes identification and taxonomy for both ground and shrub dwellers and is being conducted in both developed and undeveloped areas of HO (excluding the Air Force site)."

-Arthropod Programmatic Monitoring consists of one week sampling sessions conducted in the Summer and Winter months, standard arthropod sampling methods similar to those used during the 2007 inventory of arthropods within HALE (Kruschelnycky et al. 2007), collecting invertebrates both day and night, with identification and taxonomy for both ground and shrub dwellers in developed and undeveloped portions of the sampling areas.
+Arthropod Programmatic Monitoring consists of one week sampling sessions conducted in the Summer and Winter months using standard arthropod sampling methods similar to those used during the 2007 inventory of arthropods within HALE (Kruschelnycky et al. 2007), collecting invertebrates both day and night, with identification and taxonomy for both ground and shrub dwellers in developed and undeveloped portions of the sampling areas.

 The primary areas being sampled are the Haleakalā High Altitude Observatories (HO) site on Kolekole Hill, but not including the Air Force site, the DKIST Construction Site, and selected portions of the HALE Road Corridor.
-The 18 acre HO facility hosts several existing observatories and their support buildings, and also includes several undeveloped sites where native vegetation and the associated arthropod fauna is relatively undisturbed.
-The

-DKIST Construction Site is approximately 0.24-ha (0.60-ac)of previously undeveloped land located east of the existing Mees Solar Observatory facility.
+The 18 acre HO facility hosts several existing observatories and their support buildings, and also includes several undeveloped sites where vegetation and the associated arthropod fauna relatively undisturbed.
+Although the overall footprint of DKIST is about 0.74 ac, the site where DKIST construction is currently taking place is approximately 0.24-ha (0.6 ac) of previously undisturbed land located east of the existing Mees Solar Observatory facility.
 The portions of the HALE Road Corridor being sampled are determined in collaboration with the HALE staff biologists at the beginning of each sampling session.